Aljezur isn’t a coastal town, but that doesn’t mean you should rule it out as a holiday destination.

 Don’t expect exclusive restaurants in Aljezar.

-Aljezur is a popular stop off for walkers as it’s a crossover point on both the 300 km long Via Algarviana trail and the 400 km Rota Vicentina.
+Aljezur is a popular stop for walkers, as it’s a crossover point on both the 300-kilometre long Via Algarviana trail and the 400-kilometre Rota Vicentina.

-The surrounding countryside is glorious for those who love walking.
+The surrounding countryside is magnificent for those who love walking.

 Take the time to explore some of the nearby villages.

 Bordeira is less than 20 minutes’ drive south and set in the countryside just a short distance from the beach of the same name.